We've made great strides in Derbyshire over the last 2 years but there's always so much more we can and should do.

 - produce further targets and objectives for carbon reduction, within 6 months, after considering latest recommendations made to the UK government

 In November 2019, Cabinet members approved 2 new carbon reduction policies including plans to become carbon neutral by 2032.

 In leading by example and bringing together local people, voluntary groups, other councils and businesses to tackle climate change we believe we'll win hearts and minds and work to put climate change on everyone’s agenda in Derbyshire.

 Heat networks form an important part of the government’s plan to reduce carbon emissions and cut heating bills for public, domestic and commercial sectors.

-They are considered one of the most cost-effective ways of reducing carbon emissions from heating and provide a unique opportunity to exploit larger scale – and often lower cost – renewable and recovered heat sources that otherwise cannot be used.
+They're considered one of the most cost-effective ways of reducing carbon emissions from heating.
+And provide a unique opportunity to exploit larger scale – and often lower cost – renewable and recovered heat sources that otherwise cannot be used.

 A heat network is a distribution system of insulated and buried pipes that takes energy, typically heat, from a central source and delivers it to a number of domestic or non-domestic buildings.
 The heat source could be a combined heat and power plant.
 Or heat recovered from industry and urban infrastructure, canals, rivers and mine water, or energy from waste plants which may otherwise be released to the atmosphere.
 The heat distributed through the network can be used by customers to heat space and water.

 With funding support from the Heat Networks Delivery Unit, we've completed a heat mapping and energy master planning study for Derbyshire.
 This is the first stage into investigating the feasibility of developing heat networks in the county.